httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 > 1. Let exactMatch be cache\[presentedTargetURI\].
 If it is a stored response that can be reused, return it.
 > 1. Let targetPath be presentedTargetURI, with query parameters removed.
 > 1. Let lastNVS be mostRecentNVS\[targetPath\].
 If it does not exist, return null.
-> 1. Let simplifiedURL be the result of simplifying presentedTargetURI according to lastNVS (by removing query parameters which are not significant, and stable sorting parameters by key, if key order should be ignored).
+> 1. Let simplifiedURL be the result of simplifying presentedTargetURI according to lastNVS (by removing query parameters which are not significant, and stable sorting parameters by key, if key order is to be be ignored).
 > 1. Let nvsMatch be cache\[simplifiedURL\].
 If it does not exist, return null.
 (It is assumed that this was written when storing in the cache, in addition to the exact URL.)
 > 1. Let searchVariance be obtained ({{obtain-a-url-search-variance}}) from nvsMatch.
 > 1. If nvsMatch's target URI and presentedTargetURI are not equivalent modulo search variance ({{comparing}}) given searchVariance, then return null.